-2.2.
 Post-Keynesian studies of the international currency hierarchy

-Post-Keynesian literature theorizes the subordinate integration of DEEs into the global capitalist system through the concept of international currency hierarchy.
-Here, IFS is mainly understood as monetary subordination, in that DEE currencies occupy lower ranks in a structured and hierarchical international monetary system.
-This monetary subordination, in turn, has important implications for macroeconomic dynamics, financial stability, and policy autonomy.
+Post-Keynesian literature theorizes the subordinate integration of DEEs into the world economy through the concept of international currency hierarchy.
+IFS is mainly understood as monetary subordination, in that DEE currencies occupy lower ranks in a structured and hierarchical international monetary system.
+This, in turn, has important implications for macroeconomic dynamics, financial stability, and policy autonomy.